By Van Selby, MD

 Advanced Heart Failure Section

 Dr. Selby reports no financial relationships relevant to this field of study.
+This article appeared in the April 2015 issue of Clinical Cardiology Alert.

 SOURCE: Kiernan MS, et al. Early and late effects of high- versus low-dose angiotensin receptor blockade on renal function and outcomes in patients with chronic heart failure.
 JACC Heart Failure 2015;3:214-223.